 Kawakami Hiromi takes you on a journey to Manazuru and the inner life of the writer Kei.
 She is working through a process of grief and is saying goodbye to her haunting memories of her relationship with her husband Rei.

 He has left her ten years ago without saying a word.
-One day he did not come back and Kei had no clue about his reason and whereabouts.
+One day he did not come back and Kei had no clue about his reasons and whereabouts.

 The present story is told from Kei’s perspective.
 A woman in her early thirties living with her eight-year old daughter Momo and her mother in Tokyo.
 Her life went on after the disappearance of Rei.
 She even found a new lover, but she never could forget her husband — although it has been so many years.
 Because he left her without a reason and no trace, it was impossible for Rei to let him go emotionally.